fliptheweb/motion-ui-design/README.md

 * [Mo.js](https://github.com/legomushroom/mojs) – motion graphics toolbelt for the web;
 * [AnimateTransition](http://rapid-application-development-js.github.io/AnimateTransition/) - library for transition of blocks and popups;
 * [Animate Plus](https://github.com/bendc/animateplus) – a CSS and SVG animation library for modern browsers, performant and lightweight (3KB gzipped), making it particularly well-suited for mobile;
-*  [Gravitas.js](https://github.com/iamralpht/gravitas.js) - Super fast physics simulations for JavaScript.
+* [Gravitas.js](https://github.com/iamralpht/gravitas.js) - super fast physics simulations for JavaScript;
+* [Popmotion](https://popmotion.io/guides/basics/get-started/) – js motion engine that makes creating engaging user interactions quick and simple;

 ### SVG
 * [SnapSVG](http://snapsvg.io/) — js library makes working with your SVG assets as easy as jQuery makes working with the DOM;
 	* [How to Manipulate and Animate SVG With Snap.svg](http://webdesign.tutsplus.com/articles/how-to-manipulate-and-animate-svg-with-snapsvg--cms-21323)
 * [BonsaiJS](https://bonsaijs.org/) – lightweight graphics library with an intuitive graphics API and an SVG renderer;
 * [Vivus.js](http://maxwellito.github.io/vivus/) – allows you to animate SVGs, giving them the appearence of being drawn;
-* [Walkway.js](http://connoratherton.com/walkway) – an easy way to animate SVG images consisting of line, path, and polyline elements.
+* [Walkway.js](http://connoratherton.com/walkway) – an easy way to animate SVG images consisting of line, path, and polyline elements;
+* [Transformicons](http://www.transformicons.com/) – animated icons, symbols and buttons using SVG and CSS.

 ## Web animation performance
 * [Jankfree.org](http://jankfree.org/) – collection of articles and presentations about browser performance;